opengovsg/myinfo-gov-client/README.md

 # myinfo-gov-client

-A lightweight client to easily call the MyInfo Person endpoint for the Singapore government.
-Compatible with NodeJS version >=10.
+A lightweight client to easily call the MyInfo Person v3.2 endpoint for the Singapore government.
+Tested with NodeJS version >=12.

 # Quick Start